paulflang/PEtab_nlme_extension/README.md

 - `randomEffectFormula` [STRING]

    Random effect function as plain text formula expression.
-Must contain the `parameterId` and the `randomVariableId` and must not contain any other symbols (or should we allow that???).
+Must contain the `parameterId` and the `randomVariableId`.
+May contain other `randomVariableId`s from other distributions.
+Must not contain any other symbols (or should we allow that???).

 -  `distributionType` [STRING: 'normal' or 'laplace', OPTIONAL]